Category: hacking

 1. To join the hacking academy, the player warrants that he or she is new to romhacking.
 Coding experience in another discipline, e.g., web development, is OK.

-2. The player must not have had any publicly released hacks in the player’s name, in a way that credits the player as a hacker.
+2. The player must not have had any publicly released hacks in the player’s name, in a way that credits the player as a hacker of the first two hacker roles.

 3. The player must have passion for or fondness for the Final Fantasy franchise.